PolyMTL-Gr2m/ara/apps/keras2c/README.md

 you also might need to remove timinig function since timekeeping need OS to work, emulating using verilator can does the cycle count for you.

+After using the both make command up there you can use:

+>make verilate

+this will copy the binary to the bin folder and then run verilator on the generated RISCV binary.
+Note that you need to have already ran throguht the ara installation first.